Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Modeling the projection networks and detecting communities

-The network's descriptive analysis uncovered a complex and continuously shifting structure, in which overlapping and disjoint subgraphs reflect varying degrees of territorial dispute.
-To accurately assess how these attributes could shape municipal clustering within the network, we fit a set of Stochastic Block Models with a Poisson distribution, as they capture community structure in weighted networks by modeling the intensity of interactions between nodes.
-This approach helps determine whether armed-influence municipalities form distinct communities or remain interconnected, offering a systematic way to examine the extent of territorial fragmentation and consolidation.
-Unlike traditional metrics used to characterize network topology, it also quantifies the uncertainty associated with clustering, enhancing the robustness of the analysis.
+The descriptive analysis reveals a complex and evolving topology in which overlapping and disjoint subgraphs reflect different degrees of territorial dispute.
+To assess how these features shape municipal clustering, we fit a set of stochastic block models with \textsf{Poisson} edges, which characterize community structure in weighted networks by modeling interaction intensities between nodes.
+This approach evaluates whether municipalities under armed influence form distinct communities or remain strongly interconnected, providing a systematic assessment of territorial fragmentation and consolidation.
+It also provides model-based uncertainty summaries through the estimated membership probabilities (responsibilities) produced by the variational fit.
+Accordingly, we interpret these quantities as soft clustering outputs from variational estimation, rather than as draws from an MCMC posterior.